 - Licensing Costs — With centralized delivery teams, licensing is often limited to a few developers and centrally-managed machines that run automation.
 Citizen development, however, requires far more licenses to deploy enterprise-wide.
 Consider the relative cost of purchasing and maintaining these licenses.
 Compare the relatively lower cost of citizen licenses against the relatively higher volume.

 - ROI and Value Measurement — Being able to measure the benefit you’re getting from automation is key to any deployment.
 It’s much easier to track transactions and success rates with centralized architecture and compare them to each process’s business case to calculate the overall program ROI.
 In a distributed model, you may be aware of the automation out there but not understand the value your employees are getting from it.

 - Tool Selection — Many RPA vendors offer similar suites of tools, including IDEs, robots and an orchestrator or command center.
-However, some tools are specifically geared towards citizen developers, while others include enterprise governance capabilities out-of-the-box.
+However, some tools are specifically geared toward citizen developers, while others include enterprise governance capabilities out of the box.
 Make sure the tool you select aligns with the delivery model.

-- User-Friendliness — RPA is still pretty new, meaning most employees don’t have pre-existing knowledge of the tools and will need to learn software that can be technically complex to implement.
-RPA vendors are working hard to simplify their tools and offer low-code or no-code interfaces, but still have a lot of progress to make in that area.
+- User-Friendliness — RPA is still somewhat new, meaning most employees don’t have pre-existing knowledge of the tools and will need to learn software that can be technically complex to implement.
+RPA vendors are working hard to simplify their tools and offer low-code or no-code interfaces, but still have room for progress in that area.
 Some vendors even license different versions of their development tools for technical and non-technical users.
 Non-technical users may jump at the chance to learn a new tool but may struggle with adoption.

 Suffice it to say, RPA will keep grabbing market share and find its way into organizations – and citizen developers will have a hand in realizing that.
 Low-code RPA platforms will become more prevalent, further enabling widespread use and making it easier for business users to manage.